 Berkley | 2020

 This was definitely interesting.
-It wasn’t what I was expecting, but this time that isn’t a bad thing.
+It wasn’t what I was expecting, but that isn’t a bad thing this time.
 It’s a novel I won’t soon forget and the catalyst for my decision to not read horror novels involving teeth for the rest of my fucking life.
 Thank you very much.

 This is hard to review because it’s essentially a spoiler minefield from beginning to end, but I’ll do my best to explain why you should read this book if you’re looking for, what I’m calling, Girls’ Weekend Horror.